 All this is very attractive to compulsive gamblers who tend to seek excitement, escape from reality and the opportunity to repeat the activity to the point of exhaustion.

-“denial is perhaps the most common symptom of addiction” ~ Chris Burn
+“Denial is perhaps the most common symptom of cryptocurrency addiction” ~ Chris Burn

 Jonathan Sheehan (Managing Director, Compass Private Wealth) is quoted as saying that cryptocurrency trading: